richorama/richorama.github.io/_posts/2014-12-31-languages.md

 ## Julia

-I've played around with Julia, and was immediately impressed by the ease of use and the pleasant syntax.
+I've played around with Julia, and was immediately impressed by the ease of use and pleasant syntax.
 The community is very responsive, and the language is moving in a sensible and responsible way.
 But Julia is very young (2 years old) and lacks the features for building the kind of system I'm thinking of (i.e. there's no 'express' / 'rails' / 'MVC' for Julia).

 Definitely a language to keep an eye on.